needle-tools/asset-explorer/IDEAS.md

 - would be nice not having to hack three for nodejs support
     - could probably mock ImageBitmapLoader instead of ImageLoader, maybe even from the outside
 - currently can't import the better USDZExporter from needle-tools/engine (same problems running in node)
-    - copied it here but better would be one codecase
+    - copied it here but better would be one codecase; the current approach doesn't have the USDZ animation extension in it

 ## Goals